 Chippenham Park is home to one of the finest displays of naturalised snowdrops in East Anglia and the park opens for a few weekends for visitors to view the vast carpets of flowers.
 Take time to also enjoy the fiery dogwoods, aconites and winter blossoms.

 Opening dates vary.
 Check the website for the most up-to-date information.
+Snowdrop opening times for 2020 are from 8 February for the whole month., 10am to 4pm.
 Ely, Cambridgeshire CB7 5PT.
 Tel 01638 720221, www.chippenhamparkgardens.info

 Offering exclusive tours guided by Sir Henry Elwes or Lady Elwes and Dr John Grimshaw, Colesbourne might be well worth the visit with your gardening club or allotment friends.
 After admiring the snowdrop collection on a guided tour around the grounds, visitors can listen to a short presentation that includes the history of Colesbourne Park and a brief introduction to the diversity of snowdrops.
 Booking is advised.

 The entire nursery usually opens for visitors to admire winter and spring flowers including erythroniums, primulas, hepaticas and tulips in February.
 Alongside these, Coton Manor Garden proudly offers hellebores and snowdrops from Chelsea gold medal winners.
-Check the website for 2020 dates.
+Snowdrops and hellebores opening times from Saturday 15 February to Sunday 1 March daily from 11am to 4pm.
+Open Tuesday to Saturday.
+See the website for the most up-to-date information.

 Northampton, NN6 8RQ.
 Tel 01604 740219; www.cotonmanor.co.uk

 A wide variety of snowdrops will be on view here including head gardener Andrew Jones’ favourites, the ‘Blewbury Tart’ and the ‘Pusey Green Tip’.
-Snowdrop Sundays are a regular in late winter, but check the website for 2020 visiting times and make sure you make the most of the lakeside and garden walks too.
+Snowdrop Sundays are a regular in late winter, with 16 and 23 February being flagged up as ones for 2020, but check the website for visiting times and make sure you make the most of the lakeside and garden walks too.